nymtech/nym/documentation/operators/src/nodes/gateway-setup.md

 You can bond your gateway via the Desktop wallet.

 1. Open your wallet, and head to the `Bonding` page, then select the node type `Gateway` and input your node details.
-Press `Next`
+Press `Next`.

 2. Enter the `Amount`, `Operating cost` and press `Next`.